 - Take a brisk walk after meals, for 10-20 minutes

-- Take your dog (if you have one), for a walk morning and evening
+- Take your dog for a walk in the morning and evening

 - Walk to the store or other places within reasonable walking distance instead of driving

 - Go on a bike ride, hike, or swim

 - If you have kids, play games with them outside

 - Be active in your home by keeping up with household chores (e.g., sweeping, mopping, and scrubbing are great ways to be active)

 - If you’re feeling ready to make big changes, start jogging, join a gym, or play a structured sport, such as joining a local baseball team

 Remember, with physical activity, start small and try things you can easily incorporate into your life.
 You'll have better success sooner and stick with it longer.
 As you’ve mastered new activities, like taking walks, increase your distance and speed.
 Then overtime, add more vigorous exercises more frequently, like jogging and running.

 Good nutrition is just as important as exercise for your overall health.
 By Improving your diet, you will enjoy increased energy levels, a stronger immune system, and generally feel well more often.
 A nutritious and balanced diet of lean proteins, carbs, and good fats can help you eliminate extra weight and reduce your risk of many diseases such as:

 - Heart Disease, leading to heart attack or stroke